RobinSchmidt/RobsClapStuff/ReadMe.md

 though - so we'll see...

-Some of the other things on the ToDo list are to move the build system to CMake, to implement a baseclass for instrument plugins and to show how to implement GUIs and maybe to show how to use some of the more advanced features of CLAP such as polyphonic parameter modulation.
+Some of the other things on the ToDo list are to move the build system to CMake, to implement a baseclass for instrument plugins with convenient hooks for handling noteOn/Off events and to show how to implement GUIs and maybe to show how to use some of the more advanced features of CLAP such as polyphonic parameter modulation.
 I also want to make a suite of small, GUI-less plugins which should include Open303.
 But that will probably happen in my main repo where I have access to my full DSP library.